Gibson Guitars gear review and company history!Orville Gibson started making mandolins in his own way and patented the design in 1898.

 Gibson Guitar Corporation

-Gibson’s only real competitor can only be Fender who alongside Gibson have been copied by every other Guitar manufacturer since.
+Gibson’s only real competitor is Fender who, alongside Gibson, have been copied by every other guitar manufacturer in one way or another.

 Their influence on popular music is untouchable.